 Questions about student Health insurance can be directed to Cathy Hayes, the Student Health Insurance Coordinator, at (207) 798-4284.
 Bowdoin requires all students to be enrolled in a health insurance plan while attending the College.
 You may either choose to purchase Bowdoin's Student Accident and Sickness Insurance Plan or rely on your own coverage, if comparable.
 All students will be automatically enrolled in Bowdoin's plan and charged the plan's premium unless you go online to waive coverage.
 Details of the plan and instructions for waiving will be mailed to students.
 The deadline for waiving coverage in Bowdoin's Student Accident and Sickness Insurance Plan is TBD.

 An optional 'Accident Only' Insurance Policy is also available to varsity athletes who have family health insurance.
 Please refer to the mailings you receive this summer for this option.

 The College is not responsible for the loss of, theft of, or damage to personal property by fire or other causes.
 Students and families who wish to insure student belongings should consider insurance offered by Gallagher Koster.

-There are several hair salons in Brunswick, including Pura Vida, Starz and The Looking Glass on Maine Street.
+There are several hair salons in Brunswick, including Pura Vida, Starz and The Looking Glass as well as the barber shop Kings and Queens on Maine Street.
 Mainely Hair is in Freeport, just south of Brunswick.
-A few students on campus do hair as well.
-If you need your hair done, ask around.

 For products, there are local shops on Maine Street in Brunswick, Sally's Beauty Supply in the Topsham Fair Mall, not too far from the school, and several outlet stores in Freeport.
 Some students purchase beauty supplies online.
 Some good websites include www.hairsisters.com , a site for ordering hair supplies and hair extensions; and www.carolsdaughter.com has hair and body products.